Last updated: March 24, 2023

 Finnish Sauna Rituals and Customs

 A Finnish sauna is typically a room, or separate building, with wooden walls and a wooden ceiling.
-A stove, kiuas in Finnish, is used to heat up the room, powered by electricity, wood or gas.
+A stove, kiuas in Finnish, is used to heat up the room, powered by electricity, wood, or gas.

-Water is used to regulate humidity and temperature in the sauna.
-The sudden wave of steam that is generated by pouring water on the rocks is a phenomenon called löyly in Finnish language.
+Water is used to help regulate humidity and temperature in the sauna.
+The sudden wave of steam that is generated by pouring water on the rocks is a phenomenon called löyly in the Finnish language.

 Too little water, and the room will not warm up as quickly as desired.
 The best way to do this is to use small doses of water at regular intervals.

 The temperature in a Finnish sauna typically ranges from 66 to 88 degrees Celsius, or 150 to 190 degrees Fahrenheit.

 After a sauna session, it is common to cool off and wash, often outside in the much colder temperature.
 Swimming is also often done after a sauna session.

 Also note that it’s very normal to enter a Finnish sauna in your birthday suit.
 While using a small towel is fine, being naked in a traditional sauna in Finland is often perfectly acceptable.

 When cooling off outside the sauna, though, it’s expected to cover yourself with a towel.

 You will find lots of public saunas in Finland.
 Gyms, hotels, and swimming pools typically have a sauna within the complex.
 Small at-home saunas or private sauna cottages are also very common.